 Fresno County is one of California’s largest counties with nearly 6,000 square miles.
 Our List of Fresno County day trips has something for everyone.
-Tourist attractions, national parks, hidden gems, and family-friendly destination.
-Whether you are a local or just passing through Fresno County offers plenty of fun places to visit.
-If your favorite destination is not on the list let us know and we will check it out.
+Tourist attractions, national parks, hidden gems, and family-friendly destinations.
+Whether you are a local or just passing through, Fresno County offers plenty of fun places to visit.
+If your favorite site is not on the list, let us know, and we will check it out.

 The Yosemite steam train ride lasts about one hour and takes you through the beautiful Sierra National Forest.
-You travel over four miles on the historic Madera Sugar Pine Railroad and this trip is pet-friendly, dogs ride free.
-The two steam locomotives operate daily during the summer months, while the railroad’s Model A “Jenny” railcars, capable of carrying about a dozen passengers, runs on the line during the off-season.
-Only a one hour drive from Fresno.
+You travel over four miles on the historic Madera Sugar Pine Railroad, and this trip is pet-friendly, dogs ride free.
+The two steam locomotives operate daily during the summer months, while the railroad’s Model A “Jenny” railcars, capable of carrying about a dozen passengers, run on the line during the off-season.
+Only a one-hour drive from Fresno.

-Mono Hots Springs is located in the Sierra National Forest, northeast of Fresno.
-If you are looking for an amazing wilderness experience with some of the comforts of home then Mono Hot Springs Resort is defiantly worth checking out.
+Mono Hot Springs is located in the Sierra National Forest, northeast of Fresno.
+If you are looking for a fantastic wilderness experience with some of the comforts of home, then Mono Hot Springs Resort is defiantly worth checking out.
 Natural Hot Springs dot the area.
 The two most popular places to soak Old Pedro and Iodine Spring are within an easy walk of the resort.
-These concrete line pools average about 100 degrees Fahrenheit year round.
+These concrete line pools average about 100 degrees Fahrenheit year-round.

-Located 80 miles northeast from Fresno in the Sierra Nevada Mountains is pretty Huntington Lake.
-The lake is popular destination those that want an unspoiled and beautiful mountain setting, for camping or renting a cabin.
+Located 80 miles northeast of Fresno in the Sierra Nevada Mountains is pretty Huntington Lake.
+The lake is a popular destination for those who want an unspoiled and beautiful mountain setting, camping, or renting a cabin.
 It is the perfect place to recharge and connect with nature.
-Popular for water sports, the lake is also well known for camping, and there are several campgrounds around the area.
+Famous for water sports, the lake is also well known for camping, and there are several campgrounds around the area.

 Bravo Farms is a roadside attraction on Highway 99 Tulare and Fresno.
 Kettleman City is the largest of the four locations.
-The theme here is the wild west, complete with a ghost town, restaurant, huge farm store, there is even an area for dogs to play.
-Bravo Farms great place to stop on a road trip along the I-5 corridor and is so much more than the usual pit stop.
+The theme here is the wild west, complete with a ghost town, restaurant, farm store; there is even an area for dogs to play.
+Bravo Farms’ great place to stop on a road trip along the I-5 corridor is much more than the usual pit stop.
 Bravo Farms is open seven days a week.

 Boyden Cavern Kings Canyon

 Boyden Cavern makes an interesting stop while visiting Kings Canyon.
-Tours are available April through November depending on weather conditions.
-The tour lasts about 45 minutes and takes visitors nearly a quarter of a mile beneath Kings Gates mountain.
+Tours are available April through November, depending on weather conditions.
+The time lasts about 45 minutes and takes visitors nearly a quarter of a mile beneath Kings Gates mountain.
 Boyden Cavern tours are operated by a park vendor and are not included in the admission fee for Kings Canyon National Park.
-Boyden Cavern is currently closed for 2016 season due to fire damage to the entrance bridge.

 Hillcrest Farm and Railroad

 Hillcrest Farm is a stop along the Fresno Blossom Trail.
-Hillcrest is unique in that a train layout with steam locomotives that pull guest around on a 15-minutee tour of the farm.
-What started out as a Christmas Tree Farm has turned into a fun family-friendly attraction.
-Hillcrest Farm and Railroad is open seasonally on weekends.
-Events include a rail festival, Pumpkin Patch, and Christmas with Steam Trains.
-Address: 6943 S Reed Ave, Reedley, CA 93654, Phone (559) 638-2762 website Hillcrest Farm
+Hillcrest is unique in that a train layout with steam locomotives pulls guests around on a 15-minute tour of the farm.
+What started as a Christmas Tree Farm has turned into a fun, family-friendly attraction.
+Hillcrest Farm and Railroad are open seasonally on weekends.
+Events include a rail Festival, Pumpkin Patch, and Christmas with Steam Trains.
+Address: 6943 S Reed Ave, Reedley, California.
+Hillcrest Farm

 Shaver Lake Fresno County

 Shaver Lake is a popular day trip and overnight camping destination.
 The little town of Shaver Lake makes a good home base for exploring the region.
-There are several campground and RV parks around the lake along with cottage rentals.
+There are several campgrounds and RV parks around the lake, along with cottage rentals.
 Fishing, boating, and hiking, and sightseeing are just some of the reasons to visit Saver Lake for a day or entire vacation.